mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/18/day-272/">October 18, 2017</a></small></div>
-<p><strong>Several Republicans have called for the three congressional Russia investigations to end this year</strong>.
+<p><strong>Several Republicans have called for the three congressional <a href="/trump-russia-investigation/">Russia investigation</a>s to end this year</strong>.
 The GOP members contend that the Democrats on a fishing expedition, which Trump has called a "witch hunt."
 Democrats say they don't want to rush testimony from witnesses. (<a href="http://www.cnn.com/2017/10/18/politics/republicans-congress-russia-investigation/index.html">CNN</a>)</p>